 Accessible study space

-There are accessible study rooms available in the Main Library and the Noreen and Kenneth Murray Library.
+There are accessible study rooms available in the Main Library and at Kings Buildings.
 These areas are allocated to students who require additional learning support or the use of assistive technology.
 Accessible PCs are available across campus.

 Information on what to do in the event of a fire in University buildings.